1098T Form Request

 2. Complete the online questionnaire

-3. Enter your unique code: 23TCS25F (first 25 The Chicago School International Students using The Chicago School credentials) in the box on the 'Review your order' page
+3. Enter your unique code: TCSED50F24 (first 50 Chicago School International Students using The Chicago School credentials) in the box on the 'Review your order' page

 4. Sprintax will prepare your tax return